nautechsystems/nautilus_trader/README.md

 ## Minimal Strategy

-The following is a minimal EMA Cross strategy example.
+The following is a minimal EMA Cross strategy example which just uses bar data.
 While trading strategies can become very advanced with this platform, it's still possible to put together simple strategies.
 First inherit from the `TradingStrategy` base class, then only the methods which are required by the strategy need to be implemented.

 ```python
 class EMACross(TradingStrategy):